jlittle22/learn-programming/web.md

 It's a difficult decision to say whether we should believe the model.
 On one hand, the evidence available to us clearly suggests that `D` is void of relevant information.
 On the other hand, perhaps the model itself wasn't _large_ enough to capture subtle traits in the `D` data that are in fact useful for solving the problem at hand (in other words, the model may not have enough **precision**) or it was trained in an inappropriate way.

 In either case, the answer is rooted in information theory.
 Recognizing that a signal can simply be entirely void of relevant information is reasonably abstract.
 For a concrete example, the stars and their positions in the sky is a sizeable chunk of data, but not many people would seriously argue that this data contains information relevant to the future performance of the stock market ([astrologists](https://en.wikipedia.org/wiki/Astrology) beg to differ).
-In theory, it could hold a _tiny_ amount predictive power.
+Hypothetically, it could hold a _tiny_ amount predictive power.
 For example, maybe a handful of traders are ever-so-slightly inspired by the Orion constellation when its visible in their region and tend to buy more during those periods than others.
 But I doubt that's significant.

 Similarly, recognizing that while it is _feasible_ for a machine learning model to learn how to predict future performance of the stock market based on economonic signals, trades, geopolitics, climate change, and so on, it may be _infeasible_ for us to train a model large enough to _represent_ all of the mind-bogglingly complex relationships between these types of data.